 - Access to these records.
 This law applies to secondary (K-12) and postsecondary education.

-- Notify students annually regarding their rights under FERPA.
-Weber State University provides this notice in each annual catalog, on our website.
+The Annual Notice informs students of their rights under FERPA.
+We provide this notice to students in each catalog and on our website.